vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

         debugpy.breakpoint()
 ```

+> [!TIP]
 If you need to handle these situations differently, you may need add your own code for picking individual debugging ports for every instance of your training steps.
+Instead of passing port number as a parameter, steps can choose ports and "reserve" them by [adding an Azure ML Run property](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-runs?tabs=python#tag-and-find-runs) - if a property with a certain name was already added, the port has been utilized and therefore cannot be used.

+> [!IMPORTANT]
+> You still need to limit number of used ports because it defines how many debugging listeners start in Visual Studio Code.
+Every port requires a configuration in `.vscode/launch.json`.
+And there must be a compound configuration that includes all of them.

 ## Next steps